 Believe it or not, there is science behind all of this.
 And though it might all sound very confusing, in reality, the facts are relatively simple.

-When it comes to paper, there are three fundamental ingredients that must be combined to create the perfect sheet.
+When it comes to picking the perfect printer paper, there are three fundamental ingredients that must be combined to create the perfect sheet.
 So, what are those three ingredients?

 Pulp, water and filler (Calcium Carbonate) are the key components used in this process.

 The Calcium Carbonate filler is designed to increase opacity, and often improves the texture of the paper, making it smoother and more even.

 Smooth paper that’s rich in opacity sounds great, doesn’t it?
 On paper (if you’ll pardon the pun), it is, but actually, filler can prove rather costly in the long run.